 * NZQA approved subjects: see http://www.nzqa.govt.nz/qualifications-standards/awards/university-entrance/

-- Interview Applicants who meet academic entry criteria may be required to attend an interview.
+- Submit a portfolio.
+You also may be required to attend an interview.

 OVERALL IELTS REQUIREMENTS

 When there are limited spaces available we follow a selection process ranking applicants based on your application.
 Waitlisting is also available for this programme.

 - Complete a broadcasting application pack and a Admission and Enrolment form or an international application form and send it back to us.